 Cryosurgery is a procedure in which the cancerous growth is frozen using liquid nitrogen.
 This destroys the cancerous cells and promotes healing.

-Radiation therapy is another treatment option for skin cancer.
+Radiation treatment is another treatment option for skin cancer.
 During this treatment, high-energy X-rays are used to kill cancer cells.
 It is often used in conjunction with surgery or as a follow-up treatment after surgery to help prevent the cancer from returning.

 In addition to these treatments, dermatologists may also recommend lifestyle changes to help prevent the recurrence of skin cancer.
 These may include avoiding prolonged sun exposure, wearing protective clothing, and using sunscreen with a high SPF.